 1. Will you receive mentoring from other agents?

 Especially if you’re just starting out in real estate, you’ll want to make sure there are more experienced agents around you that can help with finding leads, closing different kinds of transactions, and developing a network in your market.
 If you’re a woman, you might want to consider joining a brokerage that has a track record of mentoring women in real estate and providing leadership and advancement opportunities for new women real estate agents.

 2. Does your brokerage offer any extra benefits?

 Our research shows that less than a quarter of brokerages offer benefits to agents — despite the fact that 83 percent of brokerages struggle to retain talent.
 This could be a good bargaining tool to consider as you negotiate at a new brokerage.
 Here are some benefits you might consider inquiring about:

 - Dental or vision coverage

 - Paid continuing education opportunities

-3. Does your brokerage embrace new trends?
+3. Does your brokerage invest in professional development?